MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 Open a conversation from the **Call history** section; the call summary page is displayed.
 To understand the call summary page, see [Understand the call summary page](#understand-the-call-summary-page).

-## View call insights tab in Sales Hub app
+## View Call Insights tab in Sales Hub app

 The **Call Insights** tab is available under activities for leads and opportunities.
 When a customer call regarding a lead or opportunity is processed in Conversation Intelligence, the **Call Insights** tab displays the information on the summary of the call.